dotnet/Comet/README.md

 * macOS
 * Blazor

-Non-MAUI application models, such as UWP or WPF, aren't supported.
+Non-MAUI application models, such as UWP or WPF, are not supported.

 # Disclaimer

 Comet is a **proof of concept**.
 There is **no** official support.
-Use at your own Risk.
+Use at your own risk.